casid/jte/DOCUMENTATION.md

 @tag.list(title = "Things to do", "Cook dinner", "Eat", "Netflix and Chill")
 ```

+## Layouts

+Layouts have the same features as tags.
+All layouts must be located within the `layout` directory in the jte root directory.

+You can use layouts to better distinguish page layouts from regular tags, but you don't have to.

+Layouts usually contain of one or several [content blocks](#content).

 ## Content

 `gg.jte.Content` is a special parameter type to pass template code to tags, much like lambdas in Java.
 They are particularly useful to share structure between different templates.

-Here is an example tag with a content block:
+Here is an example layout with a content block:

 ```htm
 @import org.example.Page